wacncontent/CustomizeTool/addCommentOutput/articles/vpn-gateway/vpn-gateway-create-site-to-site-rm-powershell.md

 <properties
-   pageTitle="Create a virtual network with a site-to-site VPN connection using Azure Resource Manager and PowerShell | Microsoft Azure" description="This article walks you through creating a VNet using the Resource Manager model and connecting it to your local on-premises network using a site-to-site VPN gateway connection.
+   pageTitle="Create a virtual network with a site-to-site VPN connection using Azure Resource Manager and PowerShell | Windows Azure" description="This article walks you through creating a VNet using the Resource Manager model and connecting it to your local on-premises network using a site-to-site VPN gateway connection.
 Includes additional steps to modify IP address prefixes for existing local sites." services="vpn-gateway" documentationCenter="na"